chaunm/node-actors-prototype/actors/physical/zigbee.md

 }
 ```

-### 3.2 New endpoint of device is added
+### 2.2 New endpoint of device is added

-This event is generated when an endponit of an existing device is added.
+This event is generated when an endpoint of an existing device is added.
 Normally a Xiaomi's device does not support
 getting information when pairing so that endpoint of that device will be added later when there is data updated from device.

-**mailbox:** `:event/endpoint_added`
+**endpoint:** `event/service/zigbee_driver/endpoint_added`

 **message**: messages should conform the format
 ```js